Windsor Gardens station

-Windsor Gardens station is a Massachusetts Bay Transportation Authority (MBTA) Franklin Line station in southern Norwood, Massachusetts.
+Windsor Gardens station is a Massachusetts Bay Transportation Authority (MBTA) Franklin/Foxboro Line station in southern Norwood, Massachusetts.
 The station has a single side platform serving a single track; it is not accessible.
 The only entrance to the station is from an adjacent apartment complex; use of the station is not restricted to residents of the complex, though there is no public parking.

-A station serving the South Norwood area was opened around 1850, with two more added on a separate line in 1892.
+A station serving the South Norwood area was opened on the Norfolk County Railroad in 1849, with two more added on a separate line in 1892.
 The three stations closed in 1938 as part of the 88 stations case.
 The line became part of the MBTA Commuter Rail system in the 1960s and 1970s.
 Windsor Gardens station opened on March 29, 1971, to serve the apartment complex, which opened in 1962.

 Station design

 Windsor Gardens station is located in the South Norwood neighborhood of Norwood, Massachusetts, just north of the Walpole border.
 It is located off Engsmore Lane within the Windsor Gardens apartment complex, though use of the station is not restricted to residents.
 There is no public parking or bicycle facilities at the station; there is pedestrian access through the complex from Walpole Street.
 The station has a single side platform, about 350 feet long, on the west side of the single track of the Franklin Branch.
 The low-level platform is not accessible.
 The station has two small shelters for passengers, but no station building.